tyy130/zoom-error-1132-fix/README.md

 - 🧪 **macOS** — Needs testing!
 - 🧪 **Windows** — Needs testing!

-If you try this tool, please contact **Telegram: @lowkeylbc** to let us know:
+If you try this tool, please contact **[NUKE 1132](https://t.me/nuke1132)** on Telegram and include:
 - Your operating system and version
+- Whether you used `-SeparateUser` mode
-- Whether it worked or not
+- Whether the reset worked or not
-- Any error messages you encountered
+- Any error messages or screenshots

+Please do **not** open GitHub issues — direct your feedback to **[NUKE 1132](https://t.me/nuke1132)** on Telegram.

 ---

-**Having issues?** Please contact **Telegram: @lowkeylbc** and include your operating system and any error messages you see.
+If you're comfortable with GitHub issues and still want to post there, note that we prefer Telegram feedback during this prerelease phase.